betteriot/betteriot-principles/README.md

 ## Lifecycle

-### 27. The vendor MUST allow a user to factory reset the device.
+### 27. The vendor MUST allow users to factory reset the device.

-    Assessment criteria: Device and/or backend has factory reset functionality ?
+Assessment: The vendor submits links to public user documentation showing how to factory reset the device.

 Example: TODO

 ### 28. The vendor MUST be clear about the expected lifetime of the service provided by the device and backend.